Call Today (480) 289-5502

 1. Static (also known as dry cupping)

-The therapist places a cup on your skin and uses a pump to create the suction.
-This method draws the fluid and blood away from inflamed areas, bringing them to the surface.
-The cup tensions can range from strong to light or medium.
+The therapist places a cup on your skin and uses a pump to create suction.
+This method draws fluid and blood away from inflamed areas, bringing them to the surface.
+The cup tension can range from strong to light or medium.

 2. Moving